 Middle East respiratory syndrome coronavirus (MERS-CoV)

-Updates and guidance
+Updates and guidance on MERS-CoV

 WHO immediately alerted all its Member States about the novel coronavirus and has been leading the coordination of and providing guidance to health authorities and technical health agencies.

 A joint Republic of Korea-WHO high-level mission was undertaken in June 2015 with the aim of gaining information and reviewing the situation.
 The team has also assessed the public health response efforts and provided its recommendations.